squalou/google-chat-linux/README.md

 There will be "SmartScreen" warning about how unsafe this `.exe` is, Windows pretending it has detected something nasty and is protecting you. **I Don't Care** and won't buy a certificate.

-If you're now happy with this, build from sources with `npm install && npm run dist` or get a proper OS with a proper distribution system.
+If you're not happy with this, build from sources with `npm install && npm run dist` or get a proper OS with a proper distribution system.

 ## Linux dependencies

-Starting with 5.14.x, xdg-desktop-portal should be installed.
+Starting with 5.14.x, xdg-desktop-portal must be installed.
 It's probably already the case on most distributions. [see here](README.md/#support-native-filechooser)

 Dependency is taken care of in AUR Arch package and Debian package.